praga-16/TSA_EXP5/README.md

 ### AIM:
-To Illustrates how to perform time series analysis and decomposition on the monthly average temperature of a city/country and for airline passengers.
+To Illustrates how to perform time series analysis and decomposition on the Gold Price Prediction.

 ### ALGORITHM:
 1. Import the required packages like pandas and numpy